'QEB's set-up provides a great opportunity for gifted, younger members to come through.' Chambers UK

 - Advocacy training alongside current QEB pupils.
 These sessions take place alongside current QEB pupils and mirror the training and exposure offered by some banks and firms in the City to interns/vac-schemes/scholars who receive training alongside contemporary trainees.

-- A small stipend to assist with costs for those based outside London
+- A stipend to assist with living costs, and to cover the costs of travel and accommodation for those based outside London.

 Applications for the enhanced mini-pupillage require a written submission, CV, and a short video interview.
 Further details, including eligibility and protected characteristic criteria can be found below:

-* 1) Identifies as one of the following:
+* 1) The candidate identifies as one of the following:

 - Black/Black British (i.e. Black African/Black Caribbean) or Black mixed-race; or